OSCA-Nairobi/OpenSourceResources/README.md

 [![OSCA-Nairobi](assets/nbc.png)](https://twitter.com/oscanairobi)

-A community-generated pool of opensource resources useful for angineers/developers intrested in contributing t opensource.
+A community-generated pool of opensource resources useful for angineers/developers intrested in contributing to opensource.

 Contributing to open-source projects has proved to be an excellent way to learn as a developer.
 To test and share knowledge with other coders.
 With each contribution, you gain experience.

-The OSCA -Nairobi has put together repositories that can help you contribute to opensource.
+The OSCA -Nairobi has put together a repository that can help you contribute to opensource.
 Projects of all languages, platforms and levels of difficulty.

 ### Why contribute to opensource
 ## social and organizational skills